jwplayer/jw-design-library/README.md

 ```

 ### Fonts
-To use our fonts, reference the CDN route in your HTML:
+To use our fonts, reference the CDN route in your HTML document `<head>`:

 ```html
 <link href="https://hook.jwplayer.com/jw-design-library/5.3.0/css/fonts.css" rel="stylesheet" />
 ```

-Then apply the `font-family` and `font-weight` variables:
+Then import the variables and apply the `font-family` and `font-weight` as needed:

 ```scss
 @import '@design/jw-design-library/dist/scss/fonts.scss';